 More picnic tables are dotted along the pathway so you can sit and enjoy the views across Moreton Bay.

 Keep an eye out for more local wildlife.
-Kangaroos may be seen on the grassy parklands at dawn and dusk, and if you look up into the Gum Tree branches, Koalas are in the area.
+Kangaroos can be seen on the grassy parklands at dawn and dusk, and if you look up into the Gum Tree branches, you’ll find koalas in the area.

 Also along this trail is the Fairy Way.
-This 50m piece of walkway is home to gems left by the community to add to the magical atmosphere under the trees and bushes.
+This 50m-long walkway is home to gems left by the community to enhance the magical atmosphere under the trees and bushes.

 It is located in Deception Bay, just past the Rothwell Dog Park on the corner of Esplanade South and Mana Court.